mmularski/ckad-exams/ckad-tasks/exam-0/task-12-rbac-serviceaccount/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-0-task-12`.
-- Create a ServiceAccount with limited permissions to access pods in that namespace.
+- Create a ServiceAccount named `limited-access` in that namespace.
 - Configure RBAC so that the ServiceAccount can only read pod information but cannot create or delete pods.
+- The ServiceAccount should only have permissions to perform `get` and `list` operations on pods.

 ## Deliverables
 - All required manifests in the `prep/` directory.